aehuynh/scavenger/README.md

 <a name="use-case" \>
 ###  Use Case
 Scavenger is best used for full text search in read heavy situations with small document collections.
-SQLite and Redis alone do not scale that well with large data sets and multiple nodes.
+It precalculates the scores for every document word on commit and when loading the DB data onto Redis, making commits expensive but reading very fast.